reuteras/dfirws/README.md

 cp config.ps1.template config.ps1
 ```

 The file *config.ps1* is used by the scripts to specify token for MaxMind and GitHub.
-The MaxMind token is only used if you would like the **enrichment.ps1** script.
-If you prefer not to save the GitHub token in the *config.ps1* file you can enter it manually every time you run **downloadFiles.ps1**.
+If you prefer not to save the GitHub token in *config.ps1* file you can enter it manually when you run **downloadFiles.ps1**.

-There is also a setting that controls if the Python *jep* virtual environment should be built (needed for Ghidrathon).
-There is a requirement for Visual Studio to build this virtual environment which is a rather large download and therefore optional.

 ## Download tools and enrichment data